bellevuecollegeinfosec/bcinfosec.club/content/info/other/privacy-policy.md

 ## 8. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at infosec@bellevuecollege.edu.
+If you have any questions or concerns about this Privacy Policy, please contact us at `infosec@bellevuecollege.edu`.